christianotieno/christianotieno/README.md

 I am currently open to new full-stack development opportunities in global Tech Products & Startups.

 I have hands-on experience in designing, developing and maintaining software by bringing together a vision, strategy, and execution in an unstructured and resource-constrained environment.

-I love bumping into challenging algorithmic tasks which makes me think hard and learn something new in the process.
+I am passionate about ideating, conceptualising and producing consumer-centric as well as B2B technology and technology-enabled products from level zero.

 ## In my years of experience, I've developed extensive knowledge in